mikedidomizio/LG-TV-webOS-app-how-to-guide/README.md

 At this point I'm still trying to figure that out.
 What I do know is enact:

 - Handles packaging for you
-- Keeps the WebOS metadata separate and therefore source code in `src/` is just React code
+- Keeps the WebOS metadata separate and source code in `src/` is just React code.
+Nice separation
 - Comes with linting
 - Comes with `enact test` out of the box (TODO what is this)